-The penalties for a sex crime conviction are severe: a person could be sentenced to years in prison and be ordered to pay thousands of dollars in fines.
+The penalties for a sex offense conviction are severe: a person could be sentenced to years in prison and be ordered to pay thousands of dollars in fines.
 In September of 2019, the punishments for some sexual offenders increased.
 A new law, which was approved by Governor Kay Ivey in June of 2019, requires sexual offenders convicted of offenses involving children under 13 years of age to be chemically castrated before being released from prison.

 What Is Chemical Castration?